muflone/django-remotes/docs/server-sample.md

     time.sleep(1)
 ```

-This command will count from 1 to 10, awaiting 1 second for each iteration and
+This command will count from 1 to 10, awaiting 1 second for each iteration, and
 it will save the results in the special variable **\_\_RESULT\_\_** which holds
 the returning values from the command.